 - 3 oz fresh, plain goat cheese

-- 1 tsp flat leaf Italian parsley, chopped
+- 1 teaspoon flat leaf Italian parsley, chopped

-- 1-2 tsp fresh mint, chopped If you really like mint, add 2 tsp.
+- 1-2 teaspoon fresh mint, chopped If you really like mint, add 2 tsp.
 The flavor gets stronger the longer you let it sit.

 - Add all the spices together with olive oil and vinegar, you can blend in a food processor if you'd like.
 Pull lamb out of the fridge at least 30 min before you decide to cook and sprinkle with kosher salt and pepper.
 Then top with the olive oil/spice mixture, rubbing it into the lamb on all sides.
 Allow it to sit at room temperature with the spices.